 - Product Distribution for SCM - Study marketing channels, retail distribution strategies, and international logistics.

-Free Online Transport and Logistics Courses
+Free Online Logistics Studies

 Massachusetts Institute of Technology

-Massachusetts Institute of Technology (MIT) offers OpenCourseWare online and free of charge to anyone interested in learning topics ranging from fine arts and engineering to social science and medicine.
+Massachusetts Institute of Technology (MIT) offers OpenCourseWare logistics training online and free of charge to anyone interested in learning topics ranging from fine arts and engineering to social science and medicine.
 The courses provide students with lecture notes from instructors along with assignments and other course materials.
 Registration is not required for access, and credits are not available with these courses.

 - Logistics and Supply Chain Management delves into models and strategies for resolving issues involved with the logistics of moving multiple products within complex systems.
-Students can learn all about pricing models, inventory systems, problems with vehicle routing and more.
+Students can learn all about pricing models, inventory systems, problems with vehicle routing, and more.
 Lecture notes and problem sets are among the materials available in this graduate-level course.
 The textbook The Logic of Logistics: Theory, Algorithms, and Applications for Logistics and Supply Chain Management is also explored.
 Experience in probability and linear programming is a course prerequisite.

 - Logistics Systems centers on how to develop integrated supply chains and logistics systems through a variety of techniques, approaches and analytic tools.
-To explore these concepts, this graduate-level course takes a close look at inventory management, supply chain contracts, operational network analysis and more.
+To explore these concepts, this graduate-level course takes a close look at inventory management, supply chain contracts, operational network analysis, and more.
 Students need Microsoft Excel to work with spreadsheets and should acquire the textbook Inventory Management and Production Planning and Scheduling as a required reading.

 - Management of Supply Networks for Products and Services is a graduate-level course that examines a variety of models and techniques for making businesses more competitive, focusing on common problems faced by managers of extensive supply chains.
-Topics explored in this course include customer satisfaction and retention, logistics in supply chain management and procurement.
+Topics explored in this course include customer satisfaction and retention, logistics in supply chain management, and procurement.
 Study materials available to help students gain a deeper understanding of course concepts include key takeaway documents and a course review.

 - Manufacturing System and Supply Chain Design goes over system-design problem-solving skills and models as applied to creating logistics networks.
 The graduate course also examines new possibilities and potential challenges associated with e-commerce and the Internet.
 It is recommended that students read the book Designing and Managing the Supply Chain to follow the course lectures.
 Recitations and case studies are among the study materials available.

-- Operations Strategy is a graduate-level course that breaks down the web of relationships between product manufacturers and service providers, competing companies, suppliers and customers.
-Specific topics explored in this course include the dynamics of value chains, processes in business, vertical integration and capacity strategy.
-The lecture notes, readings and study questions are designed to help students make strategic decisions about operations concerns, including logistics systems.
+- Operations Strategy is a graduate-level course that breaks down the web of relationships between product manufacturers and service providers, competing companies, suppliers, and customers.
+Specific topics explored in this course include the dynamics of value chains, processes in business, vertical integration, and capacity strategy.
+The lecture notes, readings, and study questions are designed to help students make strategic decisions about operations concerns, including logistics systems.

 - Systems Optimization: Models and Computation teaches students how to use computerized optimization models to make complex logistics decisions.
-This graduate-level course covers financial engineering, data mining, optimization and much more.
+This graduate-level course covers financial engineering, data mining, optimization, and much more.
 Assignments include a variety of model and computation problems.
 Texts recommended for this course include Introduction to Linear Optimization and The OPL Optimization Programming Language.

 - Supply Chain Logistics is a beginner-level course offering about 13 hours' worth of materials with the goal of helping students understand logistics networks.
-The course takes a close look at logistical aspects of global trade and examines it through the lens of inventory, warehousing and transportation.
-Students can learn these subjects by watching videos, exploring readings and taking quizzes.
+The course takes a close look at logistical aspects of global trade and examines it through the lens of inventory, warehousing, and transportation.
+Students can learn these subjects by watching videos, exploring readings, and taking quizzes.